robertbird/robertbird.github.io/development/_drafts/2015-05-04-frontend-performance-automation-with-grunt.md

 - blogging
 ---

 [In my last post](/development/building-my-blog-with-jekyll-and-ruby/) I described how I set up this blog using a static site generator called [Jekyll](http://jekyllrb.com/).
+I've alsways taken an interest in front end performance, so once I had this blog up and running I was keen to see how a stat

+This is the first part in a series of posts about front end performance optimisation using Grunt.

 Jekyll allows me complete control over the HTML and for this site I am using a template that I bought online.
 Templates are a great way to get a very polished design and can be very cheap, one of my favourite template sites is [Wrap Bootstrap]() and templates only cost arount $20.
 However, many templates just throw together a lot of javascript controls and the many layout options they come with mekes for bluky CSS files.
 Unfortunately this can result in terrible front end performance!